alessdelo/mvctemplate5/README.md

 # mvctemplate3
 1) retrieved Config Vars from Heroku (in particular MONGODB_URI for connection with MLab database)
 2) sets a mongoose connection
+3) requires external functions from helpers folder